jjd1123/Skeleton2Stage/README.md

 ## Abstract
 Official implementation of the paper **"Skeleton2Stage: Reward-Guided Fine-Tuning for Physically Plausible Dance Generation."**

-Skeleton2Stage is a **post-training physics-prior distillation** framework that addresses the **skeleton-to-mesh gap** in dance generation: motions that look plausible as sparse joint trajectories can still exhibit self-penetration and Foot-Ground Contact (FGC) artifacts when rendered as full-body meshes.
+Despite advances in dance generation, most existing methods are trained in the skeletal domain, overlooking the practical requirement that generated motions remain physically plausible under full-body mesh visualization.
+Consequently, motions that appear plausible as joint trajectories may still exhibit body self-penetration and abnormal Foot-Ground Contact (FGC) when rendered as skinned human meshes.

-Rather than repairing individual samples at inference time, Skeleton2Stage uses a physical simulator and an imitation policy as a **physical plausibility evaluator**.
-Reinforcement Learning Fine-Tuning (RLFT) then increases the likelihood of simulator-plausible motions, internalizing physical priors into pretrained diffusion generators while retaining their motion dynamics, music alignment, naturalness, and temporal coherence.
+Skeleton2Stage is a **post-training physics-prior distillation** framework that leverages a physical simulator as a **plausibility evaluator** and internalizes simulator-derived physical priors into pretrained diffusion generators via Reinforcement Learning Fine-Tuning (RLFT).
+Rather than correcting each sample during inference, it evaluates motions sampled from the pretrained generator and increases the likelihood of those exhibiting higher physical plausibility, thereby reshaping the generator distribution toward more physically plausible dances while retaining its pretrained dance prior.

-Our reward system combines: (i) an imitation reward for full-body physical plausibility, (ii) a Foot-Ground Deviation (FGD) reward with lightweight test-time guidance for dynamic foot-ground interaction, and (iii) an anti-freezing reward that prevents physical optimization from collapsing motion dynamics.
-Across multiple dance datasets, Skeleton2Stage reduces self-penetration by **49%** while preserving overall dance quality.
+The framework combines (i) an imitation reward for overall physical plausibility, (ii) a Foot-Ground Deviation (FGD) reward to better capture dynamic foot-ground interaction, and (iii) an anti-freezing reward to preserve motion dynamics.
+Experiments across multiple dance generators and datasets consistently demonstrate improved physical plausibility while preserving overall dance quality.
+On AIST++ with EDGE as the base generator, Skeleton2Stage reduces self-penetration by **49%**.

 ![method](assets/method.png)